itroll42/wpmovielibrary/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 WordPress Movie Library is an advanced movie library managing plugin to turn your WordPress Blog into a Movie Library.

+Modified by itroll42 for customized coming soon listing

 == Description ==